Chai112/MOOC/readme.md

 ### Server Installation
 This is usually configured for AWS EC2 Linux and AWS RDS for backend.
 Ensure that you go into security groups and edit inbound rules so that any ipv4 can be sent to it (add a new rule).
 Make sure that when you are creating it that under additional information, specify a database name.
+Make sure to enable all ports via the security groups in AWS EC2 security groups.
 1. Get node and npm.
 2. Install dependencies
 ```
-$ npm install pm2 express mysql cors sha256
+$ npm install pm2 express mysql cors sha256 multer
 ```
 3. Retype the .PEM file directory in `ssh-server.sh` and `build-server.sh`
 4. Reconfigure the ssh/scp address in the same files.